omeatai/Python-Tutorial/README.md

 <details>
   <summary>3.
 Python Variables </summary>

-Python has no command for declaring a variable.<br>
+- Python has no command for declaring a variable.

-A variable is created the moment you first assign a value to it.<br>
+- A variable is created the moment you first assign a value to it.

-Variable names are case-sensitive.<br>
+- Variable names are case-sensitive.

-A variable can have a short name (like x and y) or a more descriptive name (age, carname, total\*volume). <br>
+- A variable can have a short name (like x and y) or a more descriptive name (age, carname, total\*volume).

-Rules for Python variables:<br>
+Rules for Python variables:

--A variable name must start with a letter or the underscore character<br>
+- A variable name must start with a letter or the underscore character
--A variable name cannot start with a number<br>
+- A variable name cannot start with a number
--A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and \* )<br>
+- A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and \* )
--Variable names are case-sensitive (age, Age and AGE are three different variables)<br>
+- Variable names are case-sensitive (age, Age and AGE are three different variables)

-Legal variable names:<br>
+Legal variable names:

 ```py
 myvar = "John"